Blog General

 As your business grows, so should the number of active users.
 In turn, your number of power users should also increase.

-Depending on the nature, location, and industry of your company, you’ll want to conduct cohort analyses of various trends to understand your growth.
+Depending on the nature, location, and industry of your company, you’ll want to conduct a cohort analysis to identify trends to help understand your growth.

 power user cohort analysis example